laurentb/symfttpd/README.markdown

 Yes.
-I’d say you _should_, since the command line options of `genconf.php` are thought for that particular use. genconf does not run symfony or any other external files, nor writes anything anywhere, so it’s pretty secure.
+I’d say you _should_, since the command line options of `genconf.php` are thought for that particular use. genconf does not run symfony or any other external files, nor writes anything anywhere, so it is very little risk.

+### Can I use mksymlinks in production?

+Yes.

+### Can I use spawn in production?

+No!